Brian Kilmeade: Early life and education

-After graduating from Massapequa High School in 1982, Kilmeade attended LIU Post in Brookville, New York, where he graduated with a Bachelor of Arts in 1986.
+After graduating from Massapequa High School in 1982, Kilmeade attended LIU Post in Brookville, New York, and graduated with a Bachelor of Arts in 1986.

 Career

-He began his career as a correspondent on Channel One News, a daily national high school television news program.
+Kilmeade began his career as a correspondent on Channel One News, a daily national high school television news program.
 He later served as an anchor and host for KHSL-TV in Chico, California.
 He co-hosted The Jim Brown Show on KLSD, an all-sports radio network.
 In 1993, Kilmeade joined Jim Brown as part of the announcing team for the inaugural Ultimate Fighting Championship event, conducting post-fight interviews.
 He moved into the play-by-play role for UFC 2 and UFC 3 in 1994.

 Kilmeade was a freelance sports anchor for WVIT (NBC) in Hartford, Connecticut, beginning in 1997.
 He was a sideline reporter for MSG's coverage of Major League Soccer, specifically for the MetroStars.

 Later, he worked as a feature reporter and anchor for NewSport where he hosted NewSport Journal, a daily magazine show for the national sports network.
 He also anchored Scoreboard Central, a live half-hour general sports program.
 According to his website biography, he has 10 years' experience as a stand-up comedian.

-Since 1998 he has co-hosted Fox's cable morning television show, Fox and Friends, along with Steve Doocy and E. D. Hill.
-In April 2006, he filled in the Fox News Radio time slot of former Fox anchor Tony Snow, who had left the network to become the White House Press Secretary for the George W. Bush Administration.
+Since 1998, Kilmeade has co-hosted Fox's cable morning television show, Fox & Friends, along with Steve Doocy and E. D. Hill.
+In April 2006, he filled in the Fox News Radio time slot of former Fox anchor Tony Snow, who had left the network to become the White House press secretary for the George W. Bush administration.
 He is a frequent panelist on The Five airing nightly at 5 p.m. eastern on FNC.
 He also hosts the Fox News Radio program The Brian Kilmeade Show and hosts "What Made America Great" on Fox Nation.
 As of 2022, he also hosts One Nation with Brian Kilmeade, weekends on Fox News.

-Views and controversial remarks
+In late April 2023, Kilmeade was selected to replace the removed Tucker Carlson, in hosting Fox News Tonight, the replacement for Tucker Carlson Tonight, for the week of April 24.

+Political views

-Kilmeade faced criticism from the left after expressing support for the right-wing group English Defence League, often described as an extremist group, during an interview with their leader Stephen Yaxley-Lennon, who also uses the name 'Tommy Robinson'.
-He finished the interview with the words "Tommy, we got your back and we'll definitely look to keep in touch, it's great what you're doing".
+Kilmeade, during an interview, expressed support for Tommy Robinson, British citizen and co-founder of the English Defence League, which has been described by one writer as a "leading counter-Jihad group".
+Kilmeade concluded the interview with the words "Tommy, we got your back and we'll definitely keep in touch and I really think it's great what you're doing".